It is time, to get your nice cream balls rolling again, baby!

 ½ cup olive oil

-Preheat the oven to 200 Celcius degrees.
-In a small bowl mix water and chia seeds and set aside for about 5 minutes.
-In the meantime put all the other ingredients into a bowl and mix.
+Preheat the oven to 390 Fahrenheit (200 Celsius) degrees.
+Mix water and chia seeds in a small bowl and set aside for about 5 minutes.
+In the meantime, put all the other ingredients into a bowl and mix.
 Add the chia gel and stir.
 For the dough into a ball and press or roll out on a parchment lined baking pan.
 Bake for about 15 minutes or just until the crust starts to become a very light golden brown.
 Let it cool down a bit before adding the toppigs.

 1 cup steamed sweet potato pieces